 *More information can be accessed online at www.sasc.luther.edu under Disability Services.

 Students are advised that Luther College considers email from the college as one of its official means of communication with students.
-If you use another email address, we ask that you check your Luther email account on a regular basis, or forward your Luther email messages.
-If you need help setting up automatic forwarding for your Luther email account please contact the LIS Help Desk.
+If you use another email address, we ask that you check your Luther email account on a regular basis.
+If you have questions, please contact the Technology Help Desk.

 The Luther College community is concerned about the impact we, as individuals and as an institution, have on the environment.
 As citizens of an earth community, it is our obligation to identify problems which militate against a sustainable future and to implement viable solutions to those problems.
 In support of the movement towards an environmentally sustainable future, we commit ourselves to the following goals:

 1. To identify environmental pollution and degradation taking place on campus and to institute environmentally sound operations.